 This year the amount of emails and phone calls about these issues have drastically increased, and especially about fish purchased from the most popular sellers on Ebay.
 These “puppy mill” type Koi sellers are really damaging this wonderful hobby!
 After all who wants to spend all that money on building a beautiful pond only to fill it with dangerous and even sickly Koi?
 If you still choose to buy from these very dangerous places, then you had better set up a proper quarantine tank, and properly quarantine and treat them PRIOR to adding with your existing population of fish.
 As stated if you get imported fish from Israel, you should plan to quarantine them for at least six months, and learn the proper way to quarantine for possible viral carriers.

 You should read these two articles from our website to learn more about Koi pathogens, and proper quarantine.

 Pond or Septic System?

-I have worked with many people who have Aquascape ponds to help them achieve proper water quality and clarity, and a safe, clean, and beautiful water feature.
+I have worked with many people who have these ponds to help them achieve proper water quality and clarity, and a safe, clean, and beautiful water feature.
 I basically redesign them to be suitable and healthy environments for fish, and/or to simply have better looking water that is not pea soup green or filled with nasty muck, debris, and fish pathogens.